 - 1. Tuition and/or other school fees are not current. - 2.
 In the opinion of the teacher and school administrator, the student is unwilling or unable to make satisfactory academic progress to allow for success at Lakewood Christian Schools. - 3.
 The attendance record of the student is such that sufficient academic progress is not possible. - 4.
-The citizenship of the student is such that, in the opinion of both the teacher and school administrator, the student is a hindrance to the progress of the other students in class. - 5.
+The citizenship of the student is such that, in the opinion of both the teacher and school administrator, the student is a hindrance to the progress of the other students in class or is otherwise not compatible with Lakewood Christian Schools expectations. - 5.
 Parents and/or the student possess an uncooperative spirit or a divergent philosophy from the school.